How to become

 Direct Application

-- knowledge of basic dog handling and positive training techniques
+- knowledge of basic dog handling and training methods

-- understanding of the issues faced by disabled people
+- an awareness of the issues faced by disabled people and vulnerable groups

 Depending on the people they support, some employers may also ask for more specific skills like:

-- sign language when working with deaf people
+- sign language for working with deaf people

 - knowledge of specific conditions like epilepsy, dementia, sight loss or autism